Your 10-second guide to today's Australian consumer sentiment report

-This morning the Westpac-MI consumer sentiment survey for January will be released, a closely watched report that reveals expectations for the economy, consumer spending, labour market conditions and house prices in the months ahead.
+The Westpac-MI consumer sentiment survey for March will be released this morning; a closely watched report that reveals expectations for the economy, consumer spending, labour market conditions and house prices in the months ahead.

 Here’s the state of play.